-They have been prepared under the historical cost convention, except for investment properties, financial assets at fair value through profit or loss, unlisted financial products recorded in available-for-sale investments and conversion option embedded in preferred shares which have been measured at fair value.
+They have been prepared under the historical cost convention, except for investment properties, financial assets at fair value through profit or loss, unlisted financial products and structured financial products recorded in available-for-sale investments which have been measured at fair value.
 These financial statements are presented in Renminbi ("RMB") and all values are rounded to the nearest thousand (RMB'000) except when otherwise indicated.